 - Piping Systems

-Each department that places an order with a vendor and receives a SDS will keep a copy of it on file and forward the original SDS to OEH&S.
+Each department that places an order with a vendor and receives a SDS will keep a copy of it on file.
+SDSs must be available to employees upon request.

 - Requests to Vendors

 - Departments requesting and ordering chemicals will use reasonable efforts to determine whether the products are hazardous.
 Departments needing assistance with this determination should contact OEHS.

 - A SDS shall be acquired and maintained for each hazardous material used.
 The SDSs will be revised or replaced as new or updated SDSs are received.

 - All chemical suppliers are required to provide a SDS or equivalent for hazardous products, either with the shipment of the material, or prior to its shipment.

 - If a vendor does not supply the required SDS, OEHS will determine whether a SDS for the product has already been received with a previous order.
 If a SDS has not been received previously, OEHS will request the SDS from the vendor.

 - Hazard Communication / Right-To-Know Postings

 - Postings with the location and availability of SDSs are posted by OEHS in each building where hazardous chemicals are used.
 The posting contains the name and phone number of OEHS so that employees may contact the department for assistance in obtaining a SDS.

 - Departmental supervisors are responsible for posting signs throughout the workplace advising workers of the following: